Roni Jones-Perry

-She previously played professional volleyball for Italian Series A1 team Volley Millenium Brescia and Polish teams Radomka Radom, Budowlani Łódź and ŁKS Commercecon Łódź.
+She previously played professional volleyball for the Italian Serie A1 team Volley Millenium Brescia and Polish teams Radomka Radom, Budowlani Łódź, ŁKS Commercecon Łódź and Brazilian team Sesc-RJ/Flamengo.

-She played collegiately at the Brigham Young University, where she was an All-American in 2017 and 2018.
+She played collegiately at Brigham Young University, where she was an All-American in 2017 and 2018.
 She was named Utah's Female Athlete of the Year following her senior season.

 Early life

-Jones-Perry, a native of West Jordan, Utah, was involved in gymnastics early in her life, but was forced to quit the sport at age 11 due to her mother being laid off from her job.
+Jones-Perry, a native of West Jordan, Utah, was involved in gymnastics early in her life but was forced to quit the sport at age 11 due to her mother being laid off from her job.
 She briefly took on softball, but eventually settled on volleyball after her mother's coworker suggested that "gymnasts make good volleyball players".
-She played volleyball for her high school team at Copper Hills High School and club.
-Her club coach suggested that she would not make it as the NCAA Division I level.
-Jones-Perry committed to getting more physically fit and increased her vertical by several inches.
-This paid off to having several schools interested in her, including BYU and University of Utah.
+She played volleyball for her high school team at Copper Hills High School and for a club team.
+Her club coach suggested that she would not make it at the NCAA Division I level.
+Jones-Perry committed to getting more physically fit and increased her vertical jump by several inches.
+This dedication paid off, as several schools became interested in her, including BYU and the University of Utah.

 Jones-Perry initially showed little interest in attending BYU as she is not a Mormon.
-However, she ultimately opened up to a campus visit, and eventually committed to play for BYU.
+However, she ultimately opened up to a campus visit and eventually committed to play for BYU.

 Career

 College

 At BYU, Jones-Perry improved each season.
-Her freshman season in 2015 she had 171 kills and she was named to the conference's all-freshman team.
+During her freshman season in 2015, she recorded 171 kills and was named to the conference's all-freshman team.